 - Median salary—$68,170

-2. Building inspector
+2. Fire inspector

 A college degree is not necessary to become a building inspector, but you do need plenty of experience in the construction industry.
 (Many inspectors start off as electricians, carpenters, or plumbers.)
 This role involves evaluating the structural integrity of different buildings and making sure that construction codes are properly followed.
 Training is typically done on the job.